 Perhaps it’s a larger investment in Springfield to leave the demand so that local developers and entrepreneur’s have a space to create new properties and new revenues to Springfield.
 One thing I would like to point out is that in the beginning when MGM and Penn national were competing for Springfield we were promised a 25 story glass hotel tower with hundreds of rooms and 54 market rate apartments and condos.
 Neither of these are present in our market today.

 So where do we go from here.
 Hopefully MGM continues on their promises and develops the Court Square Hotel property into the 54 market rate units.
 Or perhaps Main Street Hospitality the group who operates the Red Lion Inn in Great Barrington would like to purchase and develop that property.
 Or more likely a hybrid of the two which I think would work out well.
 Having both projects together would certainly create more development opportunity for ancillary retail and food options.

 Which brings me to my closing thought in today’s blog.
 I’m happy I have these topics to discuss with all of you.
 It sure beats what we used to talk about pre casino days in Springfield.
-No matter what is said I believe the $960 million that MGM Resorts Global has poured into downtown Springfield is nothing but positive for our area today.
+No matter what is said I believe the $960 million that MGM Resorts International poured into downtown Springfield is nothing but positive for our area today.
 The positive gentrification that we are experiencing downtown is measurable.
 The excitement and energy around the Pioneer Valley is almost electric.
 The fact that 35% of the employees are Springfield residents.
 We now have close to 3000 people back to work right here in Springfield.
 That alone is positive.
 A lot of new entertainment and fun things on the horizon.
 I feel like all in all MGM Springfield is making a big difference in our community.

 Now if only someone just build me a tall shiny glittery tower with big suites and throw me a comp so I can feel like a big shot once in a while?
-Thanks for reading and as always Great Luck Players!
+Thanks for reading and as always have Great Luck Players!